 Photograph by Emma Jeffery

-The scientific basis of the ability of dogs to detect the odour of cancer is believed to be linked to Volatile Organic Compounds produced by malignant cells.
-It has been established that during tumor growth protein changes in these cells which leads to peroxidation of the cell membrane components and this produces Volatiles that can be detected in the headspace of the cells.
+The scientific basis of the ability of dogs to detect the odour of cancer is believed to be linked to volatile organic compounds produced by malignant cells.
+It has been established that during tumour growth changes occur in some of the cellular proteins, leading to peroxidation of the cell membrane components, which then produces volatile organic compounds that can be detected in the headspace of the cells.

-There is strong indication from a number of studies that cancer Volatiles may appear on the breath at an early stage in the disease process.
+There is strong indication from a number of studies that these cancer volatiles are excreted in urine or exhaled on the breath at an early stage in the disease process.

-Additional evidence published in the European Respiratory Journal carried out in Schillerhoehe Hospital Germany.
-This is the first to be published showing that sniffer dogs can reliably detect lung cancer from a breath sample.
+Ehmann et al (European Respiratory Journal, 2012) carried out the first published study showing that sniffer dogs can reliably detect lung cancer from a breath sample (sensitivity 71% specificity 93%).

 How do we determine accuracy?